 - Project information including project name, applicant information, development boundary, revision box, legend, notes (if applicable), and north arrow

 - Space near the bottom right corner of the plan for the approval stamp

 City of Edmonton Development Services will send a letter to the applicant after reviewing the proposed Lot Grading Plan, notifying the applicant whether the plan is approved or needs revision.
 The applicant is responsible for revising and re-submitting the Lot Grading Plan for further review within 60 days.

 Once the proposed Lot Grading Plan is approved, it will be stamped and signed and returned to the applicant for site construction.

-If changes to the approved Lot Grading Plan are required, a revised drawing (red-line revision) must be sent to Drainage Planning along with the written consent of the affected property owners for review and approval.
+If changes to the approved Lot Grading Plan are required, a revised drawing (red-line revision) must be sent to City of Edmonton Development Services along with the written consent of the affected property owners for review and approval.
 Once approved, this revised Lot Grading Plan will replace the previously approved one.